flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 benefits of using AR in the first place.

-For complete beginners, the task of making these tradeoffs is impossible because to do so requires experience.
+For complete beginners, the task of making these tradeoffs is impossible because doing so requires experience.
 Beginners won't even know that it's necessary to make these decisions.

 Frameworks make these decisions for us, allowing us to focus on